-Because this new user has administrative privileges, the password should be as secure as the one set for your own account-if you set an easy password (like "test" again), you're putting your Mac at risk.
-My advice: set same password that you use for your normal administrator account to make it memorable yet secure.
+Because this new user has administrative privileges, the password should be as secure as the one set for your own account-an easy password (like "test" again), puts your Mac at risk.
+My advice: set the same password that you use for your normal administrator account to make it memorable yet secure.